taichi/grunt-istanbul/README.md

 ```

-To see all instrumented files reguardless of coverage you can init the `storeCoverage` task as follows:
+To see all instrumented files ( even if they are not covered ) you can init the `storeCoverage` task as follows:
 ```
   grunt.initConfig({
     storeCoverage: {